-The existing lifestyle options of the Sunshine Coast rural communities are valued and supported in line with community expectations
+The existing lifestyle options of the Sunshine Coast rural communities are valued and supported in line with community expectation.

-2. To maximise the use of productive land
+2. To maximise the use of land for agricultural and other compatible purposes

-Existing production activities and landscape characteristics are maintained and enhanced and available productive, and potentially productive land is maintained for future agricultural activities
+Existing production activities and landscape characteristics are maintained and enhanced - and available productive and potentially productive land is maintained for future agricultural activities